-Big Bus Tours operate double-decker, hop-on-hop-off buses in Las Vegas.
+Big Bus Tours operates double-decker, hop-on-hop-off buses in Las Vegas.

-When you purchase a Big Bus night tour, you’ll get a free walking tour of Fremont Street, though all Big Bus tickets packages include the night tour and walk already.
+When you purchase a Big Bus night tour, you’ll get a free walking tour of Fremont Street, though all Big Bus ticket packages include the night tour and walk already.